TheManOnPi/SWCS---Secure-Web-Communication-Standard/README.md

 * **Proposal Workflow**: public pull requests + review + multisig release process.
 * **Appeals & Rollback**: versioned bundles and easy rollback for false positives.

-Document governance clearly in `GOVERNANCE.md` for any production deployment.
+Document governance clearly in `GOVERNANCE.md` for any production deployment. ps: Not made that file yet

 ---